jpjohno/ai-collab-workspace/README.md

-# ai-collab-workspace
+# AI Collaboration Workspace
-Shared automated workspace for ChatGPT and Gemini collaboration.
+Shared workspace for ChatGPT and Gemini to sync files and solve problems autonomously.